Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Discussion

-\paragraph{Using full ensemble vs.\ ensemble average} Past works use ensemble average as an input feature to machine learning methods in addition to the climate variables \citep{rodeo, he2021learning}.
-Ensembles provide valuable information not only about expected climate behavior but also variance or uncertainty in multiple dimensions; methods that rely solely on ensemble average lack information about this variance.
-The dynamical models that underpin each ensemble member may have systematic errors, either in the mean, the variability, or conditioned upon certain elements of the initial conditions that are not readily apparent to the forecast model.
-While taking the average of these ensemble members may net out the deficiencies of each individual member, it is also possible that the systematic errors of each may be directly discovered and corrected by a machine learning model independently.
-Therefore, using a single ensemble statistic, such as the ensemble mean, as a feature may not fully capitalize on the information provided by using all the ensemble forecasts as features.
-In our experiments, we find that using all available ensemble members enhances the prediction quality of our approaches.
-As an illustration, we show the results of the stacked model using LR, RF, and U-Net trained on all ensemble members, compared to the ML models trained on the ensemble average and the sorted ensemble.
-In addition to the full ensemble or the ensemble mean, we use other available features (as in our previous regression results). \cref{table:comparing_ens_avg_vs_all_test} and \new{\Cref{fig:ens_avg_test_stacked} }demonstrates the results: using all ensemble members is indeed crucial.
-The stacked model's performance with the full ensemble (and other features) is significantly better than its performance with just the ensemble mean (and other features) both in terms of MSE and $R^2$ value.
-We conclude that the full ensemble contains important information for SSF aside from the ensemble mean, and our models are able to capitalize on this information. \new{A more detailed analysis is shown in Section \ref{app:ens_avg_test}.}
+\paragraph{Using full ensemble vs.\ ensemble mean} Past works use ensemble mean as an input feature to machine learning methods in addition to the climate variables \citep{rodeo, he2021learning}.
+Ensembles provide valuable information not only about expected climate behavior but also variance or uncertainty in multiple dimensions; methods that rely solely on ensemble mean lack information about this variance. \new{Ensemble members may have systematic errors, either in the mean or the variability, arising from different initial conditions of the corresponding dynamic model that are not readily apparent to users.} The more recently initialized an ensemble member is, the better it usually performs.
+While taking the average of these ensemble members may cancel out the deficiencies of each individual member, it is also possible that details of each member's systematic errors may be directly discovered and corrected independently by a machine learning model.
+Therefore, using a single ensemble statistic, such as the ensemble mean, as a feature may not fully capitalize on the information provided by using all \new{members of the lagged ensemble} as features.